-Under this program, only courses applicable to the new program, and all attempts, will be used to calculate the cumulative grade point average (CGPA), pace of completion, and maximum timeframe used to calculate Satisfactory Academic Progress (SAP).
+Under this program, only courses applicable to the new program, and all attempts, will be used to calculate the cumulative grade point average (CGPA) and rate of completion for Satisfactory Academic Progress (SAP).
 All courses and grades not applicable to the new program will remain on the transcript, but will not be used to calculate SAP for the new program.